NExT-GPT/NExT-GPT/README.md

 First of all, please refer to the base configuration file [[./code/config/base.yaml]](./code/config/base.yaml) for the basic system setting of overall modules.

-Then, the training of NExT-GPT starts by this script:
+Then, the training of NExT-GPT starts with this script:
 ```angular2html
 cd ./code
 bash scripts/train.sh